apache/incubator-gluten/docs/developers/CppCodingStyle.md

 	* Ensure that public inheritance represent the relation of `is-a`.
 	* Ensure that private inheritance represent the relation of `implements-with`.
 * Don't make a function `virtual` without reason.
-* Ensure the polymorphic base class has a `virtual` deconstructor.
+* Ensure the polymorphic base class has a `virtual` destructor.
 * Use `override` to make overriding explicit and to make the compiler work.
 * Use `const` to mark the member function read-only as far as possible.
 * When you try to define a `copy constructor` or a `operator=` for a class, remember